-The USCB libraries offer students, faculty, and staff access to the University System's online Millennium catalog and to statewide collections of full text databases funded by the University, the General Assembly, CHE and the State Library.
-Additionally, the USCB libraries provide expanded searching capability by supporting a digital library of resources on the Web and by subscribing to discipline-specific electronic databases in the humanities, sciences, professions, literature, and the arts.
+The USCB libraries offer students, faculty, and staff access to the USC system's online Millennium catalog and to statewide collections of full text databases funded by the University, the General Assembly, CHE and the State Library.
+Additionally, the USCB libraries provide expanded searching capability by supporting a digital library of resources and by subscribing to general and discipline-specific electronic databases in the humanities, sciences, professions, literature, and the arts.

-The libraries are open six and seven days a week.
 Library hours are extended during the regular fall and spring semesters when classes are in session but vary during vacation periods and throughout the summer.
-Please check the library Web page or call the libraries at 843-521-4122 (Historic Beaufort Campus) and 843-208-8022 (Hilton Head Gateway Campus) for a listing of current hours of operation.
-You may also consult the Web page for information on library services, holdings, policies, procedures, staff and Internet research sources.
+Please check the library's website at library.uscb.edu or call the libraries at 843-521-4122 (Historic Beaufort Campus) or 843-208-8022 (Hilton Head Gateway Campus) for a listing of current hours of operation.
+You may also consult the website for information on library services, holdings, policies, procedures, staff and Internet research sources.